ucdavis/cru-computing/_posts/help_desk/2015-05-07-get-an-account.markdown

 display-tag: Help Desk
 ---

 <p>Here are the forms to fill out and sign to request computing access in the CA&amp;ES Dean's Office.
-Supervisors, please send the Computing Account Request form to computer support at support<a class="email-link" href="mailto:support@caes.ucdavis.edu" title="">@caes.ucdavis.edu</a>  and we will process your account request.
+Supervisors, please send the Computing Account Request form to computer support at <a class="email-link" href="mailto:support@caes.ucdavis.edu" title="">support@caes.ucdavis.edu</a>  and we will process your account request.
 Please print out the Dean's Office Computing Policy Agreement and the CA&amp;ES Information Security Policy, have the new employee sign them and send them to us via campus mail, drop off at 38 Mrak, or scan and email them to support@caes.ucdavis.edu.
 Please be sure to include the user's valid Kerberos ID.</p>

 <h3>Request Forms (supervisor)</h3>
 <ul>